Clear win: German U-20 women beat Canada

 Getty Images for DFB

-On Saturday, head coach Catherine Peter's side drew 0-0 with the USA at the same venue.
+On Saturday, head coach Catherine Peter's team drew 0-0 with the USA at the same venue.
 The German Women's U-20 team is now 4-0 against their American neighbors.

-The juniors took advantage of a lively opening phase to take the lead: after a corner, Baum pushed the ball over the line from close range (2nd), and shortly after I. Akicgöz 2-0 (4th).
+The juniors took advantage of a brisk opening phase to take the lead: after a corner, Baum pushed the ball over the line from close range (2nd), and moments later I. Akicgöz made it 2-0 (4th).

 Germany escapes the pressure phase